LemmySmackett/LemmySmackettCom/content/stories/extreme/accidental_anal_exorcism.md

 Wide-eyed, the Priest shook his head.
 He stared at her with a gaze that bordered on reverence.

 "That's what I thought."
 She wrapped her hand around his throat, forked tongue flickering in his ear.
-"Now stop gawking like a stunned deer and fuck my ass again, sweet priest."
+"Now stop gawking like a stunned deer and fuck my ass again, sweet priest." Ω